Informative Links & Reader Testimonials

 Regarding the format, I find that reading the Bible without chapter and verse divisions, footnotes, or section headings is incredibly refreshing.
 The beautiful layout of the American Literary Version in the Bibliotheca Bible is unparalleled by any other Bible I know of.
 I can't put it down!

-–Adam Boyd, from a review on Amazon.com
+–Adam Boyd, Amazon.com review

 I got mine a couple of days ago.
 It looks incredible and feels so solid in your hand.
-It really shifts the perspective of the Bible, and then made me realize what a true ‘design’ is.
+It really shifts the perspective of the Bible, and then made me realize what true ‘design’ is.
 Design is a problem solving process.
 The creator saw a problem of the conventional Bible – how the narrative, the most important part of the Bible, was lost and faded when we started arbitrarily dissecting it into different verses.
 It’s almost like laying the story of God out on a cold lab table after a biopsy.
 While it may help study and categorize the Bible, it really loses the breath of the words as they were originally written.
 He wanted to change it, and what an incredible job he has done.
 Not only does it look great and well built, Bibliotheca re-establishes a reader’s relationship with the scripture.

 –A Reddit User